-Can I Defer Undergraduate Student Loans While In Graduate School?
+Can I Defer Undergraduate Student Loans While in Graduate School?

-When Student Loans Accrue Interest
+Will My Student Loans Accrue Interest While in Deferment?

 Interest capitalization makes your loan balance higher because you will be charged interest based on the new, higher principal balance.
 If you pay just the interest while attending school, deferred interest won’t be added to your principal balance.
 You won’t end up paying interest on the deferred interest.